Updated: October 29, 2022

-A splash of rain falls or irregular rainfalls may not fulfill the demand of water for the tomato plants.
+A splash of rainfalls or irregular rainfalls may not fulfill the demand for water for the tomato plants.

 Watering container tomato plants

 Container tomato plants need regular watering due to the high evaporation rate.
-Container soil tends to heat up rapidly and contains limited water on it.
+Container soil tends to heat up rapidly and contains little water on it.

-You should start watering your container tomatoes at the morning until it reaches through the bottom of a container.
-And, provide necessary water supply if needed at a later part of the day.
+You should start watering your container of tomatoes in the morning until it reaches the bottom of the container.
+And provide necessary water supply if needed later in the day.

 Watering garden tomato plants

-Surface and light watering system prevent to develop a strong deep root of tomatoes.
+Surface and light watering systems prevent the development of a deep solid root of tomatoes.